 Vape once spend a year in jail, vape again and do jail time of 3 years

-New Delhi, Sep 19: Storage of e-cigarettes will be a congnisable offence with imprisonment of up to one year or fine of up to Rs 1 lakh or both for the first offence.
+New Delhi, Sep 19: Storage of e-cigarettes will be a cognisable offence with imprisonment of up to one year or fine of up to Rs 1 lakh or both for the first offence.

-For a subsequent offence, the imprisonment term will up to to three years, while the fine could be up to Rs 3 lakh.
+For a subsequent offence, the imprisonment term will up to three years, while the fine could be up to Rs 3 lakh.

-The Union Cabinet on Wednesday approved an ordinance for banning production, import, distribution and sale of electronic cigarettes, said finance minister Nirmala Sitharaman.
+The Union Cabinet on Wednesday approved an ordinance for banning the production, import, distribution and sale of electronic cigarettes, said finance minister Nirmala Sitharaman.

 Cigarette stocks gained up to 5.5 per cent after the Cabinet approved the ordinance.